nujack74/udacity-azure-cicd/README.md

 ### Create a virtual environment

-Setup a virtual environment for python with the following commands:
+Setup a virtual environment for python in the Azure Cloud Shell:

     python3 -m venv .venv
     source .venv/bin/activate

 ### Installation and Execution

-The following commands will install the application in your Azure Cloud Shell environment and deploy a new webapp in resource-group named "udacity-flask-ml-service" together with an App Service plan.
-The webbapp is located in region eastus running with Free Tier F1.
+The following commands will install the application in your Azure Cloud Shell environment and deploy a new webapp together with an App Service plan.
+The webbapp will be located in region eastus running with Free Tier F1.
 Make sure that the name of your app service is unique.

     make all
     az webapp up -n udacity-flask-ml-service -l eastus --sku F1